MauroWebeer/azure-ab-test-pipeline/README.md

 ## 🎯 Goal

 To efficiently track A/B test execution, ensure data quality, and produce actionable business metrics that support decision-making regarding feature variations.

----

-Let me know when you're ready to move on to the next section, like deployment or usage instructions.